acucciniello/BlogPostImages/Basic-Routing-ExpressJS/Basic Routing with ExpressJS.md

 ## Introduction

 Want an easy way to have a few routes in your Node.js web application?
-If you answered yes, you should undestand how to do exactly that by the end of this post.
+If you answered yes, you should understand how to do exactly that by the end of this post.
 But first, what is routing?
 In simple terms, it is how an application is told to respond to client on a specific endpoint.
-An endpoint is basically a path or URI and one of the HTTP request methods (GET, POST, etc).
+An endpoint is basically a path or URI and one of the HTTP request methods (GET, POST, etc.)

 Express.js is a Node.js framework that allows you to help organize your web application on the server side.
-IT is one of the most popular node packages and many of the other popular packages on NPM are built using Express.
+It is one of the most popular node packages and many of the other popular packages on NPM are built using Express.
 So today we are going to learn how to use this in our web app!
-This tutorial assumes you have node installed, if you dont visit this [link][nodeInstall].
+This tutorial assumes you have node installed, if you do not visit this [link][nodeInstall].

 ## Install and Setup
 First step is to setup your environment.
-Make sure to create a new project directory for this sample app by doing: `$ mkdir basic-routing-example` ( I will be using *basic-routing-example*, but you can use whatever name you would like).
+Make sure to create a new project directory for this sample app by doing:

+ `$ mkdir basic-routing-example`

+I will be using *basic-routing-example*, but you can use whatever name you would like.
 Enter that directory using:

  `$ cd basic-routing-example`

  Now that you are in that directory, create a file for our code called *server.js*.
 This is the entry point of our application.
-Now you need to install the Express.js pacakge with the command:
+Now you need to install the Express.js package with the command:

  `$ npm install express --save`

- Then if you are familar with Node.js development, we need to create a package.json file using the command:
+ Then if you are familiar  with Node.js development, we need to create a package.json file using the command:

  `$ npm init`